mathildejutras/mtm-svd-python/README.md

 # MTM-SVD method in python

-This repository contains scripts to apply the **MTM-SVD analysis method** to climate data and model outputs.
+This repository contains scripts to apply the **MTM-SVD analysis method in python** to climate data and model outputs.
 It is a direct adaptation of the Matlab script developed by M. Correa-Ramirez.

 ![Example](/images/example.jpg)